Feature-rich plasmon excitations in sliding bilayer graphene: Diverse Coulomb excitations in pristine systems and doping-enriched excitation phenomena

-The energy loss spectra of the sliding bilayer systems could provide the diverse screened phenomena, in which the 2D plasmon modes might be damped by the various electron-hole pair excitations.
-As to the pristine AA stacking, Fig. 7(a) clearly illustrates that there are two significant peaks at ${\omega_P\sim\,0.22}$ eV and 1.095 eV under ${q=0.005}$ ${1/\AA}$, especially for the very prominent former.
-The first plasmon mode, which is due to the intrapair intraband excitations (Fig. 4(a)-4(d)), has the excitation frequency much higher than the single-particle one (0.055 eV).
-This plasmon is the collective charge oscillations of free electrons and holes purely induced by the rather strong interlayer hopping integrals, The collective excitations do not experience any Landau dampings, since both intrapair interband and interpair transitions are absent at small transferred momenta.
-Another higher-frequency plasmon mode arises from the intrapair interband channels; furthermore, their strength is weakened by the single-particle excitations (inset in Fig. 8(a)).
-However, the intensities of plasmon peaks are obviously reduced in the ${\delta\,=1/8}$ stacking, as indicated in Fig. 7(b).
-This result directly reflects the low-lying distorted Dirac-cone structures (Fig. 2(b)) with the lower free carrier density and the stronger Landau dampings.
-As to the plasmon frequencies, only a small enhancement/decrease is revealed in the first/second mode.
-With the further increasing shift, such plasmon modes present the dramatic changes in their intensities.
-They might be very weak in the $\delta=6/8$ and $\delta=1$ stackings (Figs. 7(c) and 7(d)), or they would be rather difficult to be observed in the energy loss. spectra.
-The main reason is too low DOS at $E_F$/free carrier density.
-Finally, the second plasmon peak almost disappears for the ${\delta\,=11/8}$ and ${\delta\,12/8}$ systems (Figs. 7(e) and 7(f)).
-The intensity of the first plasmon mode is much lower/higher than of AA/AB.
-Such results should be attributed to the non-vertical Dirac-cone band structure s (Fig. 2(2) and 2(f)).
+The energy loss spectral function defined in Eq.
+4 reveals various screened phenomena where the 2D plasmon modes can be damped by different electron-hole pair excitations.
+In the case of the pristine AA stacking, Fig. 5(a) demonstrates two significant peaks at ${\omega\sim}$0.22 eV and 1.09 eV under ${q=0.005}$ ${\AA^{-1}}$, with the former being particularly prominent.
+The first plasmon mode arises due to intrapair intraband excitations, with the excitation frequency significantly higher than the single-particle frequency $\sim$0.028 eV in Fig. 3.
+This plasmon represents the collective charge oscillations of free electrons and holes solely induced by the strong interlayer hopping integrals in the high-symmetric AA stacking configuration.
+Collective excitations do not experience any Landau damping, given the absence of both intrapair interband and interpair interband transitions at small transferred momenta.
+Another higher-frequency plasmon mode arises from intrapair interband channels, but their strength is weakened by the single-particle excitations (inset in Fig. 5(a)).
+However, the plasmon peak intensities are evidently reduced in the ${\delta=1/8}$ stacking (Fig. 5(b)).
+This result directly reflects the low-lying distorted Dirac-cone structures with the lower free carrier density and the stronger Landau damping.
+Regarding the plasmon frequencies, only a slight enhancement/decrease is observed in the first/second mode.
+With a further increase in shift, such plasmon modes demonstrate dramatic changes in their intensities.
+They are relatively weak in the $\delta=6/8$ and $\delta=1$ stackings (Figs. 5(c) and 5(d)) and may be challenging to observe in the energy loss spectra.
+The main reason comes from the low DOS intensity for Fermi-momentum states/free carriers.
+Finally, the second plasmon peak almost disappears for the ${\delta=11/8}$ and ${\delta=12/8}$ systems (Figs. 5(e) and 5(f)).
+The intensity of the first plasmon mode is significantly lower than that in the AA case, but it is notably higher than in the AB case.
+The non-vertical Dirac-cone band structure shown in Fig. 2(g) is responsible for these results, as it creates additional excitation channels and plasmon excitations.